glacion/fedora-chroot-installation/docs/VM-Install.md

 Reboot when you're finished.

 And you're done!
-If you'd like to install a desktop environment, select from the available groups, installing xfce is as easy as;
+You can get the default Fedora Workstation installation by issuing the command below.

-    # dnf install @Xfce\ Desktop
+    # dnf install @Fedora\ Workstation